nathanvda/vigilante/README.markdown

 roll your own.
 The Vigilante needs to know how the user model is called, and it needs to be able to reach the currently logged on user.

+Inside that class, you have to add a single line:

+    authorisations_handled_by_vigilante

+This will add extra methods and properties to your User/Operator model.

+Next up, we need some extra glue code, which is configured inside the `vigilante_config.yml`.
-Therefore, inside the `vigilante_config.yml` you can set the following values:
+You will need to set the following values:

 - *current_user_method*: the method that needs to be called from within the controller context to retrieve the current user.
   If you are using Devise, this would be something like `current_<devise-model>`, e.g. `current_user` or `current_operator`.